gsmlg-dev/Foundation/elixir/gsmlg_umbrella/README.md

 - gsmlg_web

-Web build needs to install nodejs
+Web build needs to install nodejs.

+## Database

+Server need mariadb as a service.